pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/06_Create_A_First_Project.md

 $this->href('product');
 ```

 Href is one of editable elements.
-It would be used to make relation 1 to 1.
+It would be used to make relation 1 to 1 a cool alternative that could be used, would be the [Renderlet](../03_Documents/01_Editables/28_Renderlet.md) editable of pimcore.
 The full list of editables is presented in the special section: [Editables](../03_Documents/01_Editables/_index.md)